 Now we're going to turn all this wisdom into a free illustrated book designed to open up conversation and foster more caring communities.

 In the New Year we will be running a series of focus groups to look at the first draft to make this book as relevant and successful as it can be.

 At the start of our journey, we helped people with ‘invisible’ illnesses tell their Hidden Stories through a series of creative groups resulting in an interactive exhibition at Brighton Dome.
 We used storytelling, visual arts and soundscapes to find different ways of exploring and expressing their conditions.
 This has already made a difference to the participants' lives.
 It’s helping them to feel more visible and valued within their communities, and more empowered to talk about their experiences without fear of judgement.

 Here are some comments about the exhibition at Brighton Dome, as well as snapshot of our creative groups...

 The hidden stories blog

 We've started an online Hidden Stories community for those living with or affected by invisible conditions and disabilities.
 As a closed Facebook group, it’s a safe place for sharing stories, asking questions, and for mutual support and solidarity – amongst people who really know how you feel day to day.

-Hidden Stories is an opportunity to talk about what’s unseen in our communities.
+Hidden Stories is an opportunity to talk about what’s unseen in ourselves and in our communities.
 Through our work we want to challenge perceptions, combat loneliness and invite people on a playful exploration of what it is to be human.
-Please vote for us to win a People's Project grant, which would enable us to create our Hidden Stories book.
-You can also support our work ongoing with free donations every time you shop online – just sign up at our easyfundraising page.
+You can support our work ongoing with free donations every time you shop online – just sign up at our easyfundraising page.
 If you'd like to donate directly, please get in touch.